ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 ceiling for 20 minutes, realizing how cool that is and resenting not knowing it for your whole life.
 But both these things are only relevant for me on a conceptual level.
 I can build them into any language I use.
-I don't need no Haskell for that.
+I don't need Haskell for that.

-*hears raging voices saying it's impossible without an awesome typechecker*
+*hears raging voices saying it's impossible without an awesome type checker*

 ## Category Shmategory

 I knew that Haskell is also a gateway drug into the world of Abstract Algebra and Category Theory.
-So I decided to start with the books in my native language, and have gotten myself familiar with [graphs](http://en.wikipedia.org/wiki/Graph_(mathematics)), [isomorphisms](http://en.wikipedia.org/wiki/Isomorphism), [binary operations](http://en.wikipedia.org/wiki/Binary_operation), all
+So I decided to start with the books in my native language and have gotten myself familiar with [graphs](http://en.wikipedia.org/wiki/Graph_(mathematics)), [isomorphisms](http://en.wikipedia.org/wiki/Isomorphism), [binary operations](http://en.wikipedia.org/wiki/Binary_operation), all